 Crane LMI Computer Replacement Experts

-Marine
+Offshore & Marine

-Complete LMI Replacement
+Crane LMI Computer Replacement

 Experts in Full-Replacement Crane Computer Systems*

-LMI Computer Replacement Options
+LMI Computer Replacement Kits

-Simple to Use, Rugged Reliability, Cost Effective
+Simple to Use - Rugged Reliability - Cost Effective

-Telescopic Mobile Crane
+Mobile Crane LMI Replacement

-Lattice Crawler Crane
+Lattice Crane LMI Replacement

-Offshore & Marine Crane
+Offshore & Marine Crane Computers

 Offshore and marine crane systems usually involve an ATEX or CSA designation for explosion proof work.
 There are several options for systems that satisfy this need and have potted electronics that are completely encased in resin to protect them from the harsh marine environment.
 We usually provide a few of these marine tanker or offshore drilling rig systems a year.

-Recent LMI Computer Replacement Projects
+Crane LMI Computer Replacement Projects

 We have provided LMI computer replacement options and/or parts for hundreds of customers over the years.
 Here are a few of the most recent complete LMI computer replacement system jobs.
-Most of these jobs involve the replacement of an aging LMI system that has become unreliable however the crane itself is in great shape and continues to be used.
+Most of these jobs involve the replacement of an aging LMI system that has become unreliable, however the crane itself is in great shape and continues to be used.
 Some of our customers come to us without any LMI on their crane and we work with them to get a complete new system for them.

 Grove TM1300